AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 experiments on this "supermikroskopu" gradually

-increased magnification on »
+increased magnification on »108 x, we observed atoms

-them.
-But even with further growth of magnification, the space
+nucleons and quarks inside them.
+But even with further growth of

-would remain completely smooth, with only a slight continuous
+magnification, the space would remain completely smooth, with

-curvature given the gravitational mass.
-Only if we increased the
+only a slight continuous curvature given the gravitational mass.

-magnification by another incredible 20 orders of magnitude to see
+Only if we increased the magnification by another incredible 20

-the dimensions » 10 -32cm, we would first observe small,
+orders of magnitude to see the dimensions »10-32 cm, we would first observe small, but

-but gradually larger and larger fluctuations in the curvature of
+gradually larger and larger fluctuations in the curvature of

 space.
-And at a magnification of about 10 33 times, the space would resemble bubbling
+And at a magnification of about 1033 times, the space would resemble bubbling

 stochastic-quantum "foam" (Fig.B.6d).

-Directly achieving such an increase
+Directly achieving such an

-is of course impossible not only for technical,
+magnification is of course impossible not only

-but mainly for principal (quantum-physical) reasons.
-Even complex
+for technical, but mainly for principal (quantum-physical)

-and ingenious indirect experiments will not be able to prove
+reasons.
+Even complex and ingenious indirect experiments will not

-quantum fluctuations of space-time in the foreseeable future (but see the following passage on the possible influence
+foreseeable future (but see the following

 Possible practical